soapbox-pub/rebased/docs/configuration/cheatsheet.md

       * `:users_read`
         * Allows admins to fetch users through the admin API.
       * `:users_manage_invites`
-        * Allows you to manage invites.
-This includes sending, resending, revoking and approving invites
+        * Allows admins to manage invites.
+This includes sending, resending, revoking and approving invites.
       * `:users_manage_activation_state`
         * Allows admins to activate and deactivate accounts.
 This also allows them to see deactivated users through the Mastodon API.
       * `:users_manage_tags`